Saturday, October 19, 2019

 "No!
 We depended on you!"
 He lashed out.

 The children moved in and held her arms and legs down.
-Clyde was still in the floor imploring the Miner to stop.
+Clyde was still on the floor, imploring the Miner to stop.
 The Miner turned and sat at the edge of the bed.
-The bed sheets began to turn black and hues of orange spread out like a wild fire around him.
-As the sheets burned pieces of the material turned to flaky ashes and floated away from the bed.
+The bed sheets began to turn black, and orange hues spread like wildfire around him.
+As the sheets burned, pieces of the material turned to flaky ashes and floated away from the bed.
 His body was so hot he was burning the sheets.
 The children laughed.
 Pickaxes could be heard by the fireplace.
-Other children were hard at work.
+Other children were challenged at work.

 The smoke slithered out in a tightly wound rope shape.
-Clyde screamed when the smoke moved over him and up to the Welshman, he inhaled the smoke through his mouth and turned to Elizabeth staring deeply at her as he spoke.
-“May the infestation of this smoke bring you Black damp" He exhaled and shot a wad of smoke towards her.
+Clyde screamed when the smoke moved over him and up to the Welshman; he inhaled the smoke through his mouth and turned to Elizabeth, staring deeply at her as he spoke.
+"May the infestation of this smoke bring you Black damp."
+He exhaled and shot a wad of smoke towards her.
 The lingering haze distorted her face.
 The smoke re-accumulated and bonded together in a tight strand.
-As it circulated it went into her right nostril and it appears to drill it’s way in while it made a path down her throat and into her lungs.
+As it circulated, it went into her right nostril, and it appeared to drill its way in while it made a path down her throat and into her lungs.

 "Who are you?"
 Elizabeth demanded in between coughs.

-The miner looked at his fingernails with careful insight.
-“You know Clyde.
+The Miner looked at his fingernails with careful insight.
+"You know Clyde.
 My nails light up like candles.
-I don’t know how I did it before.
-But it’s true.
+I don't know how I did it before.
+But it's true.
 I can create fire.
-And other things. ” While Elizabeth gasped for air she tried her best to talk.
+And other things."
+While Elizabeth gasped for air, she tried her best to talk.
 The Italian leaned back without turning back to her.
-And with his index finger and thumb squeezed her upper and lower lips together, searing them.
+And with his index finger and thumb, he squeezed her upper and lower lips together, searing them.
 The pain of his touch caused her to shriek.
 Her skin made a sizzling sound.
-He used the heat his body generates to sear her lips together.
+He used the heat his body generated to sear her lips together.
 He removed his fingers and then blew on his nails.
 The smoke that was hovering above his fingers disappeared.

 Not the Good Doctor